Creating Event Broker Services

 • Select Private Cloud only if you are using a Customer-Controlled Region or Dedicated Region.
 This region can have one or more data centers.
 The event broker service is created in the selected data center.

-6. In the Region drop-down, select the region (or location) to use and then click OK.
+7. In the Region list, select the region (or location) to use and then click OK.
 A pin appears on the map indicating the geographic location you selected.
 For more information, see Choosing the Right Cloud Region.
-Note that you can filter the list by entering text in the field.
+You can filter the list by entering text in the field.

 • If you don't see a region that you require, contact Solace.

 • You can’t create a service in a region that is "Under Maintenance".
-You can try to create the service in this region at a later time.
+You can try to create a service in this region at a later time.

-7. In the Broker Release drop-down, select the event broker service release you want use.
+8. In the Broker Release list, select the event broker service release you want use.
 For more information about release and version numbering, see Release and Versioning Scheme of Event Broker Services.

-9. For Service Type, select Enterprise or Developer.
+10. For Service Type, select Developer or Enterprise.

 The number of connections determines the service class chosen.
 For more information about service classes, see Service Class Options for Event Broker Services.

-• If you require a larger message storage, the larger the connections, the larger the message storage.
-The message storage is the amount of persistent storage, in Gigabytes (GB), that you require for Guaranteed Messaging and other features.
-Larger message storage requires a higher class of service.
+If you require a larger message spool size, services with more connections have larger message spool sizes.
+The message spool size is the amount of persistent storage in gigabytes (GB), used for Guaranteed messaging and other features.

 Configuration of your event broker service takes a few minutes.
 When configuration is complete, your event broker service starts.
 You can view your created service in Cluster Manager on the Services page.